Deadpool: 2010s

-As part of Marvel's Marvel NOW! initiative, a new Deadpool ongoing series was launched, written by Brian Posehn and Gerry Duggan and illustrated by Tony Moore.
+As part of Marvel's Marvel NOW! initiative, a new Deadpool ongoing series was launched.
 He is also a member of the Thunderbolts.
 In the 27th issue of his new series, as part of "All-New Marvel NOW!", Deadpool was married for the third time.
 Initially a secret, his bride was revealed in the webcomic Deadpool: The Gauntlet to be Shiklah, Queen of the Undead.
-Deadpool also discovers that he has a daughter by the name of Eleanor from a former flame of Deadpool named Carmelita.
+Deadpool also discovers that he has a daughter, Eleanor, from a former flame named Carmelita.

-During the events of "Original Sin", it was revealed that Deadpool was tricked into killing his parents by a scientist known as Butler (who abducted Eleanor and gave her to his brother), however, Deadpool does not know about it.
+During the events of "Original Sin", it was revealed that Deadpool was tricked into killing his parents by a scientist known as Butler (who abducted Eleanor and gave her to his brother); however, Deadpool does not know about it.

 Much later, he clashed with Carnage, believing the universe was telling the latter to defeat him.
 After several fights and getting torn to pieces, Deadpool bonds with four symbiotes: Riot, Phage, Lasher and Agony.
 Playing mind games, Deadpool tricked Shriek by using his shapeshifting abilities to make her disoriented and having her flee.
 After the symbiotic Deadpool and Carnage fought again, Deadpool captures Shriek and forces her to impersonate himself, making it trick Carnage into almost killing her in the process.
 Feeling broken after a mental breakdown, Carnage allowed himself to be arrested and was placed in an unlocked cell.
 While sitting in the cell until he was his own self, Carnage swore vengeance on Deadpool.
 Deadpool, after defeating Carnage, gives the four symbiotes to a war dog who helped Deadpool fight Carnage to deliver them to the government.

 During the "AXIS" storyline, Deadpool appears as a member of Magneto's unnamed supervillain group during the fight against Red Skull's Red Onslaught form.
 The group of villains becomes inverted to heroes, after a spell cast by Scarlet Witch and Doctor Doom.
 This group was later named the Astonishing Avengers.
-This Deadpool, referred to as "Zenpool" was pivotal in turning Apocalypse to fighting the Inverted Avengers.
+This Deadpool, referred to as "Zenpool", was pivotal in turning Apocalypse to fighting the Inverted Avengers.

-Deadpool's death occurs in Deadpool #250, involving story ideas that cowriters Gerry Duggan and Brian Posehn have had in mind since the beginning of the NOW series.
-Issue #250 was technically issue #45 but was so named as it was the cumulative 250th issue of the character's solo series.
+Deadpool's death occurs in Deadpool #250.
 Deadpool faces off in a final showdown with ULTIMATUM and Flag-Smasher, killing all of them, and gives up the "Deadpool" identity, wishing to have a better life.
-He, along with his family and friends, (and presumably everyone on Earth) are all killed when the Earth collides with an alternate universe's Earth.
+He, along with his family and friends, are all killed when the Earth collides with an alternate universe's Earth.
 Deadpool laments that the Secret Wars should have stayed an Avengers event, but then dies at peace, content that everybody else is dying with him.